 - Vanilla Extract

 Keep it all about the pumpkin flavor as-is, or add in chocolate chips, nuts or dried cranberries for a twist.

 - Dark Chocolate Chips (optional)

 What Oats Should You Use

-If you like this oat recipe, check out these others:
+If you like this baked oatmeal recipe, check out these others:

 - Peanut Butter, Banana, Chocolate Chip Baked Oatmeal

 - Peaches and Cream Oatmeal Bake (Vegan)

 - Apple Cinnamon Baked Oatmeal (Gluten-Free)

 This Pumpkin Oatmeal Bake is here just in time for the cooler weather and is perfect for a make-ahead breakfast.
 This 1-bowl breakfast bake is dairy-free, gluten-free and made without any refined sugars.
 Keep it all about the pumpkin flavor as-is, or add in chocolate chips, or nuts or dried cranberries for a twist.